abigail-ryan/hangman/README.md

 #### Frameworks, Libraries, Technologies and Programs used

+* Code Institute - for the code template for this project.
-* Lucid Chart - used to create the concept flowchart for this project
+* Lucid Chart - used to create the concept flowchart for this project.
-* Git - used for version control
+* Git - used for version control.
-* GitHub - used to save and store all files for this project
+* GitHub - used to save and store all files for this project.
 * Heroku - used for deploying this project.
-* PEP8 Validator - used for validating the Python code
+* PEP8 Validator - used for validating the Python code.

 ___